BenCaiello/PalmettoBUG/docs/source/TheInterface.rst

 system that is easy to implement.
 For example, I could change the GUI to no longer offer default file / folder names.

    1).
-Overwriting existing files is normal / no warning is given.
-If you specify the same file path as an existing folder / file at any given step, then PalmettoBUG will happily overwrite anything it needs to.
-This most frequently comes into play at the many steps where PalmettoBUG asks you for an output folder (common for image processing steps, where a procedure is performed on every image in a folder) or for an output filename (common when generating a plot).
-   Overwriting also characterizes the cell grouping behavior of the Analysis portions of the program.
-For example, there can only be 1 metaclustering column (same for merging/leiden/CN, etc.) in the data at a given time, so running a 2\ :sup:`nd` FlowSOM will effectively erase the first metaclustering.

-..

-   PalmettoBUG’s love of overwriting can become a particular risk for file / folder names because of peculiarity number 2:

-   2).
 Default folder / filenames are given at most steps.
 These are offered as examples of file names, to allow the easiest on-ramp to learning the PalmettoBUG pipeline by giving good examples of what the filenames might be.
-However, if you forget / choose not to change these defaults at a step you do *more than once* in the pipeline you will overwrite the output of the first step (see peculiarity #1 above)!
-This is usually not a massive problem, because as long as you know what you’ve done at each step, you should be able to fairly easily re-create whatever it is that you overwrote (this is particularly simple & fast for most of the plotting functions).
-It is obviously still irritating having to retrace your steps, but it is also possible to overlook the fact you overwrote the plot / images that you intended to use & end up displaying an incorrect plot or performing a downstream calculation on the wrong set of images!

-..

-   3).
+You will want to changes these default names so that they make sense for your project!

+   2).
 Napari / isoSegDenoise are launched as separate processes.
 Except when creating training labels for supervised pixel classifiers, Napari windows launched inside the program, as well as the isoSegDenoise sister program, are managed in a separate process from